yi-Xu-0100/repo-list-generator/README.md

     default: ${{ github.actor }}
   maxPage:
     description: >
+      Deprecated!
+      Set up maxPage for request to generate repository list.
+      Default 100 repository per page and one page is 100 items.
+    required: false
+    default: 10
+  max_page:
+    description: >
       Set up maxPage for request to generate repository list.
       Default 100 repository per page and one page is 100 items.
     required: false